Ragin-LundF/k8s-jcasc-management/README.md

 The simplest way is to call the script without arguments.
 Everything else will be asked by the script.

+*Hint: Before you install the Jenkins, you have to commit the files of your project directory and to ensure, that the `jasc_config.yaml` file is readable for Jenkins (public)*

 ```bash
 ./k8s-jcasc.sh
 ```